-&lt;sup>1 The setback distance from previous site boundaries of the 3 applications is not provided by the applicant.
-By measurement, the current site boundaries have been set back from the previous boundaries by about 32m in the north, about 55m to 92m in the west and about 20m in the east (Plan A-1d), whereas the application site boundary in the south has largely remained the same as the previous applications.
+1 The setback distance from the site boundaries of the 3 previous applications is not provided by the applicant.
+By measurement, the current site boundaries have been set back from the previous boundaries by about 32m in the north, about 55m to 92m in the west and about 20m in the east (Plan A-1c), whereas the application site boundary in the south has largely remained the same as the previous applications.